openshift-labs/learn-katacoda/intro-openshift/deploying-python/02-deploying-using-the-web-console.md

 `https://github.com/openshift-katacoda/blog-django-py`{{copy}}

 When you are ready, at the bottom of the page click on _Create_.
-This will take you to a splash page confirming the application deployment is occurring.
+This will take you to a splash page confirming the application has been created.

 ![Application Image Details](../../assets/intro-openshift/deploying-python/02-continue-to-overview.png)